fermads/flextext/README.md

     bower install flextext

 ### Manually
-  Download `dist/flextext-[version].min.js` and add it to your code after jQuery
+  Download `dist/flextext-[version].min.js` and add it to your html after jQuery

 ## Usage